Companies spend a lot of time fitting their brand messaging into all the various marketing mediums. A lot of time.

 The result?
 P&G got rid of one-fifth of its ineffective marketing while adding 10% to its reach.
 Meanwhile, the company’s ecommerce sales topped $3 billion last year.

 Streaming services take pride in their commercial-free content.
-But they’re no strangers to using digital advertising to promote their own offerings.
+But they’re no strangers to using internet marketing and digital advertising to promote their own offerings.
 After all, people have only so much money for entertainment – and only so much time to devote to it.

 Netflix foreshadowed this last year when it told shareholders of its plans to carry out individualized marketing at scale, delivering “the right ad to the right person at the right time."
 This included using data to apply user behavior toward a better, more personal experience.
 It also included pairing apps with featured shows, like the one echoing the famous Season 3 opener of Black Mirror.